 Another aspect of the charges revolve around Kabakçı’s participation in an overseas trip.
 “We traveled abroad with 300 people,” Kabakçı observed.
 “There were many famous names that attended the trip, including Ahmet Davutoğlu [former Prime Minister and Minister of Interior Affairs] and the Justice and Development Party Konya MP, as well as the Konya mayor.
 Am I the only guilty one among these 300 people?
 If this trip is a crime, then Ahmet Davutoğlu is guilty as well.”

-Kabakçı seemed frantic whilst he was submitting his defense, he said, “There is nothing against me.
+Kabakçı was accused of attending a protest with connections to terrorist, which he says he attended as a journalist.
+He noted that had he not attended the protest he would have lost his job.
+He became quite agitated at this point in his defense, remarking that “There is nothing against me.
 No evidence.
 Why am I here?
 I will lose my mind.
 I have 3 daughters.
 Is there a rule of law in this country, or not?”
-The presiding judge interrupted Kabakçı and told him that the examples he is giving are already present in the case file, thus he had been repeating himself.
-Judge also asked Kabakçı whether he had diabetes because he seemed very angry and was not able to calm down.
-Kabakçı responded positively to the judge's question.
-He then continued his statement and said: “The 'informing letter' about me had no name, no surname on it.
+The presiding judge interrupted to note that Kabakçı was repeating himself, and ventured to ask whether Kabakçı was a diabetic.
+The judge explained that this might explain Kabakçı’s apparent anger and agitation.
+Kabakçı acknowledged that he is diabetic before continuing with his defense.
+“The 'informing letter' about me had no name, no surname on it.
 We don't know where this person lives, or what he does.
 There is no solid information in that letter.”